cinfwatd/Comp6234D3/README.md

 If you need to add image use img folder

 Do not add or change any other folder or js file

+Running index.html runs the website, we dont need a backend since we just focus on the frontend.